Cast324/discordraidbot/README.md

   <img src="Rounded Logo.png" alt="icon" width="300" height="300">
 </p>

-# 📝 Discord Roll Call Bot
+# 📝 Discord Raid Bot
 * Tired of always asking if a group of people are down to play that night?
 We were too.
 * Introducing Discord Roll Call Bot! 📝 A one-stop-shop for asking your friends if they're down at that same particular date and time.